Herbert C. Brown Award For Creative Research In Synthetic Methods

-Denmark is receiving this award for "his insightful and scholarly analysis of reaction mechanisms" and "his creative approach and rigorous development of novel synthetic transformations of broad utility."
+"Over the years his selection of problems has been inspiring, usually reflecting creative insight into areas of opportunity that served to define future directions of the field and precipitate interest from others," adds Stanford University's Paul A. Wender.
+"Great syntheses arise from an understanding of structure and mechanism, and Overman has demonstrated a mastery of these elements in his efforts."

-The award citation is predictable to those who know Denmark's chemical heroes: Gilbert N. Lewis and Sir Robert Robinson, two pillars of the current understanding of structure, reactivity, and mechanism in organic chemistry; and Eschenmoser, who, in Denmark's estimation, is unequaled "in his depth of intellect and ability to analyze problems of great significance."
+In addition to his research skills, Overman's colleagues note that his creativity and ability to inspire also extend to his skills as a mentor—a role that he particularly relishes.
+"The greatest joy is the opportunity to work with young people at a very important time in their lives," he says.
+Even so, Overman doesn't have any special advice to offer.
+"How students really learn is by observing how science is conducted in your lab," he notes.
+"That's a hundred times more important than anything you might say."

-Denmark will present the award address before the Division of Organic Chemistry.
+Overman will present the award address before the Division of Organic chemistry.

 Join the conversation